RF Coax Connectors Includes:

 UHF connector description

 These RF coaxial connectors have a threaded coupling, and this prevents them from being removed accidentally.
 It also enables them to be tightened sufficiently to enable a good low resistance connection to be made between the two halves.
 The thread for the UHF connector is a 5/8 inch 24tpi UNEF standard.
-It is also useful to note that the center conductor jack on the SO-239 will also accept a banana plug.
+It is also useful to note that the centre conductor jack on the SO-239 will also accept a banana plug.
 This can be useful for some test applications where access is required.

 PL259 RF connectors come in two sizes: for thick and thin coaxial cable.
 Typically the larger sized version of the PL259 would be used with RG-8/U or RG-9/U while the smaller versions are more suited to cables including RG-58/U. The basic connector remains the same, but the cable entry region is modified for the relevant type of coax cable.
 Thin coaxial cables are often used for short runs or 'patch' leads but not for long runs as the thinner cables have a higher loss than thicker ones.
 When a thin coax cable variety is needed, PL259 plugs are commonly used with a "reducer" to fit the large cable entry hole in the plug to the thin cable.
 It is also interesting to note that the term "PL259" originally referred to one specific mechanical design, although now it is a more generic term referring to a UHF male connector (plug).

-UHF connector and reducer
+UHF connector power handling

 UHF connector limitations